syncfusion-content/maui-docs/MAUI/Accordion/getting-started.md

 The `Collapsing` event will be triggered when the expander control is being collapsed.It can cancel collapsing with `ExpandingAndCollapsingEventArgs` that contains the following property:

 * `Cancel`: Indicates that the expansion or collapse action should be cancelled.
+* `Index`:Gets the index of the current collapsing accordion item.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}